The Mendoza lab's team includes full-time staff members and part-time employees who assist with studies.

 Dr. Trina Colburn is the research manager for Dr. Jason Mendoza's projects.
 She is a Seattle native and received her PhD in clinical psychology from Seattle Pacific University and her BA in psychology from the University of Washington.
 She has been actively involved in various projects focused on the treatment and prevention of childhood obesity since 2007.
 She loves music, movies and spending time outdoors.

 Jason Mendoza, MD, MPH

-Dr. Jason Mendoza has devoted his career to studying the promotion of physical activity and healthy eating among low-income and racial/ethnic minority children.
-He conducts community and school-based research on reducing sedentary activities, such as television viewing, and increasing physical activity, such as through the “walking school bus” and other “safe routes to school” programs.
+has devoted his career to studying the promotion of physical activity and healthy eating among low-income and racial/ethnic minority children.
+He conducts community and school-based research on reducing sedentary activities, such as television viewing, and increasing physical activity, such as through the "walking school bus" and other "safe routes to school" programs.
 He also leads research on the influence of food insecurity on chronic diseases in children, such as HIV and diabetes.